 Where to get the flu shot

-Your best bet may be your local pharmacy, where in normal years, approximately 35% of flu shots are given — a figure that rose substantially last year.
+Your best bet may be your local pharmacy, where in normal years, approximately 35% of flu shots are given.

 Fact: Flu virus strains change constantly, so new vaccines are made to protect against the viruses that are prevalent that season.
 The vaccine you took last year may not work for this season’s flu, not to mention that your protection from the flu vaccine declines over time.
 Your best defence against the flu is to get vaccinated yearly.

 If you do experience the flu, here are a few steps you can take for a speedy recovery, keeping in mind that most cases last seven to 10 days but can stretch out to two full weeks (and this depends on pre-existing health conditions).

 If you have questions about the flu shot, speak to a health professional.

 Don’t want to leave the house?
 You don’t have to.
 Maple, a leading virtual health care provider, can help you connect within minutes to licensed Canadian doctors for consultation and treatment — day or night — using your computer, tablet or mobile phone, from the comfort and safety of your home.
 Maple’s Online Doctors service is available through our Connected Care digital health platform, which members can access via our website or mobile app.

 Curious about COVID-19 vaccinations?
 Get the facts.

 Sources: Maple, Government of Canada, Centres for Disease Control and Protection, Immunize Canada, Ontario Public Health.